paultopia/experimental-cryogen/resources/templates/md/posts/naivebayes.md

 x_notspam_lookup = toolz.merge(x_probs_conditional_on_notspam)
 ```

 What this produces is a dict of priors on each x for each state of y, plus a prior on y.
-Note that we use [Laplace smoothing](https://stats.stackexchange.com/a/171210/69606) to calculate our x priors, otherwise if a feature isn't see for one of our labels, we end up just predicting zero for it.
+Note that we use [Laplace smoothing](https://stats.stackexchange.com/a/171210/69606) to calculate our x priors, otherwise if a feature isn't seen for one of our labels, we end up just predicting zero for it.

 Then a "prediction" is simply an application of Bayes Rule to estimate the probability of y=1 and the probability of y=0 for each observation.
 Recall that Bayes Rule is: